 Restaurant groups with multiple formats — casual, fine-dining, fast-casual, café — have a real problem: how do you keep brand identity coherent when each format demands different sound?
 Ambience’s dimension-based scoping lets group HQ define audio identity dimensions that propagate across formats, with format-appropriate catalogs that still feel like one group.

 A 30-track restaurant playlist loops every two hours.
 Staff and regulars notice.
-Ambience’s catalog grows continuously — adding the equivalent of a mid-size vendor’s entire library every two months — and the server-side anti-clustering shuffle spreads AI-generated batches so two similar-sounding tracks never play back-to-back.
+Ambience’s catalog grows continuously — adding the equivalent of a mid-size vendor’s entire library every two months — and the server-side anti-clustering shuffle spreads sibling tracks so two similar-sounding tracks never play back-to-back.
 Repetition fatigue stops being your problem.

 Spotify, Apple Music and consumer streaming services are not licensed for commercial background music in restaurants.
 Many restaurants run them anyway and accept the legal risk.
-Ambience is a B2B platform — the catalog is proprietary AI-generated music, owned and licensed for commercial venue use.
+Ambience is a B2B platform — the catalog is proprietary music owned by the platform and licensed for commercial venue use.
 No surprise letters from licensing bodies, no rights complications.

 One activation link per restaurant.
 Staff start the music in the morning and it runs through close — no app for guests, no daily playlist management, no logged-in browser tabs to remember.
 The platform handles the operational layer; the team handles the service.

 Yes.
-Ambience produces AI-generated proprietary music licensed for commercial venue use.
+Ambience produces proprietary music owned by the platform and licensed for commercial venue use.
 Consumer services like Spotify Personal are not licensed for background music in restaurants — Ambience is built specifically for this.

 Yes.
 Each restaurant can run different catalogs at different times, or change catalog mid-service.
 Multi-zone restaurants can also run different music in different sections simultaneously.